-Changes to the CBD compliance project take effect 1st July 2017.
+Changes to the CBD compliance program take effect 1st July 2017.

 Are you prepared?

 CBD program changes

 Since the 1st of July, the area threshold for the CBD (Commercial Building Disclosure) program was lowered from 2000m² to 1000m².

 Under the changes, a Building Energy Efficiency Certificate will be required for any office space of 1000 square meters or more is offered for sale or lease.
 A BEEC is made up of two components, a NABERS rating and a tenant lighting assessment.

 What is a NABERS rating?

 The CBD Program requires a NABERS rating for affected buildings.
 NABERS is a national rating system that measures the environmental performance of Australian buildings, tenancies, and homes.
 The CBD Program integrates the NABERS Energy for offices rating into the information disclosed to prospective buyers and tenants of large commercial office spaces.

 NABERS is managed by the NSW Office of Environment and Heritage on behalf of the Australian, state and territory governments.